 You would want to use a decorative window film with adhesive if you want a more permanent window solution.
 The way it works is that the film itself has an adhesive layer on one side.
 You simply peel the paper that covers the adhesive on the film and carefully apply the sticky side to the window.
 As long as you apply the film carefully, you will get a marvelous look that can last a long time.

-The other option is static cling window film.
+The other option is the static cling window film.
 You read that right.
-There is decorative window film that sticks to the window surface merely with static.
+There is a decorative film that sticks to the window surface merely with static.
 What is great about this type of film is that you are not dealing with sticky adhesive, it can be used many times over in different places, and therefore it can be removed and re-installed with ease.
 If done properly, the static cling film looks just as good as the self-adhesive kind!

 FAQ #4 – Can I Install the Decorative Window Film Myself?

 Yes, you can.
 Installing decorative window film – either the static cling or self-adhesive – is a great do-it-yourself project.
 You will need tools to clean the smart glass, cut the film, flatten the film to the glass, and spray a soap and water solution as you apply.
 It is not a lot, but tool kits are available through Tint Tech.
-In addition, you can also get a professional at Tint Tech to install the decorative window film.
+In addition, you can also get a professional at Tint Tech to install the decorative film.
 You make sure that the end result looks great.

 FAQ #5 – What are the Best Surfaces for Decorative Window Film?